Rising Seniors

 Banks Scarpa is a Biology major from Beaufort, South Carolina, driven by a deep passion for serving others—a passion that has shaped his goal of pursuing a career in medicine.
 In the summer of 2025, Banks had the incredible opportunity to join The Citadel’s Healthcare Study Abroad Program in Nairobi, Kenya, where he worked alongside local physicians to provide free medical care in underserved communities.
 This experience, supported by the Star of the West Scholarship, was life-changing and reinforced his commitment to healthcare.

 Recently, Banks earned his Emergency Medical Technician (EMT) certification, adding practical skills that enhance his medical training.
 He currently serves as Vice President of Alpha Epsilon Delta Pre-Health Honors Society, where he enjoys helping fellow pre-health students navigate their own journeys.
-In the Corps of Cadets, Banks will take on the role of Regimental Sergeant Major for the 2025-2026 school year.
+In the Corps of Cadets, Banks will take on the role of Regimental Commander for the 2026-2027 school year.

 A member of The Citadel Honors Program, Banks also gained valuable experience volunteering weekly in MUSC’s cardiothoracic surgery department, caring for patients alongside healthcare professionals.
 When he’s not studying or serving, Banks loves spending time on the water and is an avid runner.
 After graduation, he looks forward to attending medical school with the goal of becoming an emergency medicine physician.